morris/vanilla-prime/README.md

 ## Reconciliation

-For _reconciliation_
+_Reconciliation_ is rendering and re-rendering a variable amount of dynamic elements in a given container.

-(i.e. rendering a variable amount of dynamic components efficiently) we have not (yet?) found a way to reduing into a truly vanilla form.
+Alas, for reconciliation we have not discovered an efficient, truly vanilla form (yet?).
-For now, use the `reconcile` function from [exdom](https://github.com/morris/exdom).
+For now, use `reconcile` from [exdom](https://github.com/morris/exdom).

 ## Vendoring